Vihaan3/knowledge-garden/content/Personal Knowledge Management/Environments that are good for deliberate practice.md

   - unfinished
   - meta-thinking
 ---
 What's the difference between fields like music and sports and ones like investment banking and programming?
-Why does it empirically seem like a higher percentage of the former fields are virtuosos than in other fields?
+Empirically, why does it seem like a higher percentage of the practitioners of the former fields are virtuosos than in most other fields?
+(A strong argument is that it's a lot easier to identify virtuosity as an outsider in those fields than others and they also tend to be more visible, but I'm trying to make a point here.)

 I think a lot of it comes down to environment.
 It's a lot easier to achieve virtuosity in environments that are conducive to [[Deliberate Practice|deliberate practice]].